-Guidance and resources for employers and business owners.
+Guidance and resources for businesses and employers.

 Facial Covering Guidance

 Read all business and employee guidance on the governor's COVID-19 Reopening Guidance for Businesses and Workers page.

 State law requires employers to provide a safe and healthy workplace, and it protects workers from retaliation.
 These basic obligations remain in effect during this pandemic.

 Department of Labor and Industries (L&I)

 L&I is for workplace safety and rights for workers.
 They will also serve as an enforcement arm of Safe Start restrictions.

 ESD is offering relief to affected workers and information to businesses statewide that may help them employ and retain their workers.